Posted in Fiction, Published, Twisted fairytales

 Photo by Briana Tozour on Unsplash

-Posted in Love, My life
+Posted in My life, Poetry

 Echo